 Background checks; certain private school employees.
-Requires a private elementary or secondary school that is accredited pursuant to §22.1-19 that operates a child welfare agency regulated by the Department of Social Services to accept evidence of a background check conducted by the Department of Social Services in lieu of a background check in accordance with the requirements governing private schools, beginning on July 1, 2016.
-The bill also requires private schools accredited pursuant to §22.1-19 to require, as a condition of employment, that any applicant who is offered or who accepts employment requiring direct contact with students provide written consent and personal information necessary to obtain a search of the central registry of founded complaints of child abuse and neglect.
-02/17/16 Senate: Referred to Committee on Education and Health Notes: City Position: support if amended with a timeframe for background check HB 901 Northern Virginia Transportation Authority; use of certain revenues.
+Requires the governing board or administrator of a private elementary or secondary school that is accredited pursuant to § 22.1-19 of the Code, and operates a child welfare agency regulated by the Department of Social Services to accept evidence of a background check conducted by the Department of Social Services in lieu of a background check in accordance with the requirements governing private schools, beginning on July 1, 2016.
+The bill also requires these same governing boards or administrators to require, as a condition of employment, that any applicant who is offered or who accepts employment requiring direct contact with students provide written consent and personal information necessary to obtain a search of the central registry of founded complaints of child abuse and neglect maintained by the Department of Social Services beginning on July 1, 2016.
+03/07/16 House: Enrolled Bill communicated to Governor on 3/7/2016 03/07/16 Governor: Governor's Action Deadline Midnight, Sunday, April 10, 2016 Notes: City Position: support if amended with a timeframe for background check HB 901 Northern Virginia Transportation Authority; use of certain revenues.
 Patron: Marshall, R.G.

-Use of certain revenues by NVTA.
-Requires that 50% of the funds the NVTA has remaining after distribution to localities be used for bus rapid transit on Interstate 66 or expansion of Virginia Railway Express that benefit the Interstate 66 corridor from Haymarket to Interstate 495, or Interstate 66 construction outside the Capital Beltway until July 1, 2031.
-02/16/16 House: Left in Transportation Notes: City Position: oppose HB 908 Electrical transmission lines; SCC to consider impact on historic resources.
+Use of certain revenues by the Northern Virginia Transportation Authority (NVTA).
+Requires that half the funds the NVTA has remaining after distribution to localities be used for bus rapid transit on I-66 or expansion of Virginia Railway Express that benefit the I-66 corridor from Haymarket to Interstate 495, or I-66 construction outside the Capital Beltway until 2031.
+02/16/16 House: Left in Transportation HB 908 Electrical transmission lines; SCC to consider impact on historic resources.
 Patrons: Minchew, Villanueva, Bell, John J., Boysko, Carr, Mason, Murphy, Peace, Sullivan and Webert Summary as introduced:

 Electrical transmission lines; effect on historic resources.
 Requires the State Corporation Commission (SCC), prior to approving the construction of any electrical transmission lines of 138 kV or more, to determine that the corridor or route chosen for the line will avoid any adverse impact on the scenic assets, historic resources, and environment of the area concerned.
 If the SCC determines that no route or corridor exists that can avoid any such adverse impact, the SCC is directed to choose the corridor or route that minimizes such adverse impacts to the greatest extent reasonably practicable.
 Currently, the SCC is required to determine that such a line's corridor or route will reasonably minimize adverse impact on the scenic assets, historic districts, and environment of the area concerned.
 02/11/16 House: Continued to 2017 in Commerce and Labor Notes: City Position: support HB 935 Extended Foster Care Services and Support Program; created.
-Patrons: Toscano and Plum Summary as introduced: Extended foster care services.
-Creates the Extended Foster Care Services and Support Program to provide foster care services and support, including foster care maintenance payments, to individuals age 18 to 21 who were formerly in the custody of a local board of social services.
+Patrons: Toscano and Plum Summary as introduced: Extended foster care services and support.
+Creates the Extended Foster Care Services and Support Program to provide foster care services and support, including foster care maintenance payments, to qualifying individuals, age 18 to 21, who were formerly in the custody of a local board of social services.
 02/16/16 House: Left in Health, Welfare and Institutions Notes: City Position: support HB 941 Clean energy programs; expands scope by including certain residential properties.
 Patrons: Toscano and Plum Summary as introduced: